Skip to main content

 The agreement should clearly say:

-- What you have agreed to pay for – specifically, the extent of damage or cleaning you agree you are responsible for
+• What you have agreed to pay for – specifically, the extent of damage or cleaning you have agreed you are responsible for

 You should also get a receipt for any payment you make to the rooming house operator.

-If you agree you are responsible for damage or cleaning costs but disagree on the scale of the damage or cleaning, or on how much they want you to pay, the rooming house operator will need to apply to VCAT.
-They will need to prove to VCAT that their claim is reasonable.
-You can go to the VCAT hearing and say why it is too much.
+If you agree you are responsible for damage or cleaning costs but disagree on the scale of the damage or cleaning, or on how much they want you to pay, the rooming house operator will need to apply to Rental Dispute Resolution Victoria (RDRV) to resolve the dispute.
+Find out more on this page about next steps if you do not agree you are responsible for costs.

 If you do not agree that you should pay cleaning or damage costs, or do not agree on the amount of the claim, do not pay anything to the rooming house operator.
-They will need to apply to VCAT and prove why they should get compensation or any part of your bond.
+They will need to apply to Rental Dispute Resolution Victoria (RDRV) to resolve the dispute.
+Find out more on this page about next steps if you do not agree you are responsible for costs.

 If you are living in a rooming house operated by a community housing provider, the provider may have appeals and complaints policies (rules) that apply to your situation.